 This template shall only be reported when the amount of structured products, measured as the ratio between assets classified as asset categories 5 (Structured notes) and 6 (Collateralised securities) as defined in Annex IV - Asset Categories of this Regulation and the sum of item C0010/R0070 and C0010/R0220 of template S.02.01, is higher than 5 %.

-In some cases the types of structured products (C0070) identify the derivative embedded in the structured product.
+In some cases, the types of structured products (C0070) identify the derivative embedded in the structured product.
 In this case this classification shall be used when the structured product has the referred derivative embedded.